 Conclusion: As in the previous example, entrapment is a defense.
 Here, the police knew that David had a weakness for prostitutes and targeted him with a trap.
 They created a trap meant just for David because they believed he would commit a specific crime.
 Then Vanessa enticed David, and David was entrapped.
 Therefore, David shouldn’t be convicted of violating CPC §647(b)

 In the event that it can be proven that the police used inappropriate entrapment tactics, it often leads to the charges being dropped.

 - Penal Code 647(d) – loitering around a public toilet

 - Penal Code 653.22 – loitering for prostitution

 - Penal Code 415 – disturbing the peace

 - Penal Code 288 – lewd acts with a minor

 CRIMINAL DEFENSE FOR LEWD CONDUCT IN PUBLIC CASES

 Time is of the essence, so we recommend contacting you as soon as possible.
-We may be able to negotiate with the prosecutor to reduce or dismiss your charges before the court date.
+Cyrus may be able to negotiate with the prosecutor to reduce or dismiss your charges before the court date.
 Additionally, you may be eligible for a diversion program that can help you avoid a criminal conviction and maintain a clean record.

-If you need a reliable criminal defense team in Southern California, contact Tabibnia Law Firm.
+If you need a reliable criminal defense lawyer in Southern California, contact Tabibnia Law Firm.
 We offer a free immediate response when you call us at 866-713-2159, or you can reach us online.
 Let us examine your case and provide the skilled legal representation you deserve.